francescoo22/masters-thesis/chapters/3-Related-Work.typ

 Latte's analysis produces at each program point an "alias graph", that is an undirected graph whose nodes are syntactic paths and distinct paths $p_1$ and $p_2$ are connected iff $p_1$ and $p_2$ are aliased.
 Moreover a directed graph whose nodes are syntactic path called "reference graph" is also produced for every program point.
 Intuitively, having an edge from $p_1$ to $p_2$ in the reference graph means that the annotation of $p_1$ requires to be updated when $p_2$ is updated.

-=== Programming languages that control aliasing
+=== Programming languages with aliasing guarantees

-*TODO: decide whether to include this section or not*

-- *Rust* and its "Shared XOR Mutable" principle.

-// It can be something similar to what is written in the prusti page.

-// The Rust /* @ https://www.rust-lang.org/ */ programming language includes an ownership type system which guarantees rich memory safety properties: well-typed Rust programs are guaranteed to not exhibit problems such as dangling pointers, data races, and unexpected side effects through aliased references.
+Recently, several programming languages have started to introduce type systems that provide strong guarantees regarding aliasing.

-// Rust is a modern systems programming language designed to offer both performance and static safety.
-A key distinguishing feature is a strong type system, which enforces by default that memory is either shared or mutable, but never both.
-This guarantee is used to prevent common pitfalls such as memory errors and data races.
-It can also be used to greatly simplify formal verification
+Rust @rustlang is a modern programming language that prioritizes both high performance and static safety.
+A crucial aspect of Rust is its ownership-based type system, which ensures complete memory safety by preventing issues like dangling pointers, data races, and unintended side effects from aliased references.
+This type system enforces strict rules, allowing memory to be either mutable or shared, but not both simultaneously, thereby avoiding common memory errors.
+Additionally, this design choice simplifies the process of formal verification.

+- *TODO: Swift*
-- *Swift*
+- *TODO: Ocaml???*

 == Tools for verification with Viper